-In both theory and practice, dealing with multiple zeroes and clusters of zeroes of multivariate analytic maps remains a challenging problem.
-The now classical α -theory developed by M. Shub and S. Smale restricts to simple zeroes.
-At such zeroes the map is of minimal corank, i.e., zero in our context, and this property remains of course valid in an open neighborhood.
-In this article we treat the next case, i.e., where the corank of the analytic map is 1 at the multiple zero.
-Note that this implies, through the implicit function theorem, that the zero lies on a smooth locus of a curve, hence its embedding dimension is 1.
-In the context of numerical analysis, the right issue is to isolate and approximate clusters of zeroes, simple or not.
-Therefore, the right hypothesis is not the corank at most 1 condition in a ball, but the embedding 1 condition, as we exemplify in the next paragraphs.
-Our generalization of the α -theory is done under this latter hypothesis, which actually covers a large class of singularies encountered in practice.
+The corank 1 condition implies, through the implicit function theorem, that the zero lies on a smooth curve, hence its embedding dimension is 1.
+In the context of numerical analysis, the right issue is to isolate and approximate clusters of zeros, simple or not.
+Therefore, the right hypothesis is not the corank at most 1 condition at each zero of the cluster, but the embedding dimension 1 condition, as we exemplify in the next paragraphs.
+Our generalization of the $\alpha$ -theory is done under the latter hypothesis, which actually covers a large class of singularities encountered in practice.